hammer-corp/week_sauce/README.md

 week.many?   # true if at least 2 days are set week.all?    # true if all days are set

-# The == comparison operator works with other WeekSauce objects and Fixnums
+# The == comparison operator works with other WeekSauce objects and Integers
 week == other_week #=> true if the bitmask values match week == 123        #=> true if the bitmask value == 123
 ```